 To further complicate the job, each “business” required two plaques to be set in the sidewalk outside its front door to inform youngsters where to line up.
-One side of the door was for young people who were already “hired” to work at the businesses, and the other side was where youngsters lined up to apply for a position.
+One side of the door was for young people who were already “hired” to work at the businesses.
+The other side is where youngsters line up to apply for a position.

-But those weren’t the only places where Concrete Preservation was charged with embedding things in the floor.
-In the center of the park, a 1,500-square-foot concrete medallion features a variety of shapes in multiple colors sectioned off with zinc strips.
+But those weren’t the only places where Concrete Preservation embedded things in the floor.
+In the center of the park was a 1,500-square-foot concrete medallion.
+This medallion features a variety of shapes in multiple colors, sectioned off with zinc strips.